searchspring/snap/docs/TEMPLATES_CONFIG.md

 #### mutateResults
 Enables updating the URL with search results.
 Product urls will be prefixed with their category route.
+This also requires platform specific context variable `collection` to be defined.

 ```jsx
 platform: {